 CRO Agency Question #4: Do you have case studies that highlight the results of clients you’ve served?

 The best CRO agencies will be proud to display examples of their prior work.
-Ideally, they’ll have case studies about how they’ve helped companies similar to yours increase conversion rates and boost ROI.The best CRO agencies will be proud to display examples of their prior work.
+Ideally, they’ll have some type of social proof (case studies, testimonials, etc.) that talk about how they’ve helped ecommerce stores similar to yours increase conversion rates and boost ROI.The best CRO agencies will be proud to display examples of their prior work.
 Click To Tweet

 If there are no written case studies, but only stories about their successes, take that as a negative sign.
 It’s easy to talk the talk.
 Case studies of real companies and real campaigns are proof of prior success.